Milo-L/StomataQuant/README.md

 <summary style="padding-left: 1.5em;"><strong>Rapid measurement of stomatal index</strong></summary>

 - If you want to quickly **measure the stomatal index** and edit the inference results, you can use `Analyze`→ `Shape Filter` to select the shapes you want to filter out that are located on certain edges after model inference;
-- Then you can use `View`→`All shapes are displayed as points` to replace each shape (represent a cell) with a point;
+- Then you can use `View`→`All shapes are displayed as points` to replace each shape (each represents a cell) with a point;
-- Next confirm and count the cells by adding or deleting points;
+- Next, confirm and count the cells by adding or deleting points;
 - Finally, calculate the stomatal index based on the number of stomata and pavement cells.
 <p align="center">
 <img src="readme_medias\3_rapid_stomatal_index.gif" alt="3_rapid_stomatal_index" width="70%">